If you’ve ever tried to share videos over email, you’ll know how frustrating it can be. And it’s easy to see why.

 Following these two steps could cut your video down to around 10% of its original size.

-How to compress a video
+How to compress large video files

 If your video is still too big to share, you can compress it with a free tool like Handbrake.